 The sample size was determined by use of the statistical formula (8)

-P proportion in the target population estimated from a previous study on proportion of people enrolled in CBHIs according to a study done in Anambra, Nigeria.
+P=proportion in the target population estimated from a previous study on proportion of people enrolled in CBHIs according to a study done in Anambra, Nigeria.
 (9)

-A simple random sampling method by balloting will be used to select three community out of the eight communities under the health scheme.
+A simple random sampling method by balloting will be used to select three communities out of the eight communities under the health scheme.
 A household is a group of persons who live together and eat from the same pot.
 Proportional allocation of the sample sizes was done to the selected communities based on the no of household in the selected community using a sampling fraction that was calculated using:

 Sampling fraction = no of houses/sample size